Quick Tips to Potty Train Your Puppy Fast

 Does the idea of cleaning up another puppy piddle make you want to pull your hair out?
 Why can’t your pup understand that going to the bathroom outside makes you happy and going inside dives you insane?
 Nobody wants their house to smell like a urinal.
-Utilize the following tips to potty train your puppy quickly!
+So potty training is a vital first step when you raise a puppy.
+And the following tips will help you to potty train your puppy quickly!

 There’s got to be a better way!

 First, keep in mind your puppy wasn’t born knowing the rules of your home.
 They don’t understand this “potty outside thing” is something you want.
 They feel the urge, so they go, and sometimes it happens on your kitchen floor or on the living room rug.

 Here are 4 tips to help potty train your puppy a lot faster and teach your puppy the right place to do their business.

 #1 Keep your puppy on a tight schedule

-The more frequent you take your puppy out the more they will understand that you want them to pee and poop outside.
+The more frequently you take your puppy out, the more they will understand that you want them to pee and poop outside.
 If we don’t give them the chance to go outside often, they will continue to use your house as their own personal toilet.
 From here on out, take your pup out 10-15 minutes after eating, playing, naps, and every time they come out of their crate.

 #2 Reward your puppy for the right behavior